-- 450 When commercial DWL profilers became available in the 2000s, wind turbines had a nominal capacity of about 5 MW, with tip heights around 150 m.
+When commercial DWL profilers became available in the 2000s, wind turbines had a nominal capacity of about 5 MW, with tip heights around 150 m.
 This made the typical profiler lidar scanning range of 200-300 m sufficient at the time.
 However, wind turbine sizes have grown significantly since then.
 For instance, in 2024, Mingyang Smart Energy installed a 20 MW turbine with a tip height potentially reaching 300 m (Casey, 2024).
-This growth, coupled with the rising interest in AWE systems operating at heights between 200 and 600 m, underlines the need for potentially more powerful wind profilers new generation - of DWL instruments capable of reliably profiling winds up to 500 m above the surface or even higher.
+This growth, coupled with the rising interest in AWE systems operating at heights between 200 and 600 m, underlines the need for a new generation of DWL instruments capable of reliably profiling winds up to 500 m above the surface or even higher.
 While scanning lidars can extend profiling range, they are often heavier, more expensive, and less reliable, as they contain more moving parts and are not specifically designed for wind profiling.
-There is a clear need for a new generation of DWL instruments capable of reliably profiling winds up to 500 m above the surface or even higher.
-Such instruments Profiler lidars with a range exceeding 300 m remain uncommon among commercial lidar producers.
+Profiler lidars with a range exceeding 300 m remain uncommon among commercial lidar producers.
 One notable exception is Halo Photonics by Lumibird, which has developed the BEAM 6X series, capable of measuring wind speeds up to 500 m (Halo Photonics, 2024).
-To date, however, we - have not been able to could not find any studies that demonstrate the validity of measurements from this lidar.
+To date, however, we could not find any studies that demonstrate the validity of measurements from this lidar.